aaw20904/passp_local_templ/locale_mysql_db_store/README.md

 # passport-locale-express-starter

-It`as a version without 'Todos' framework - I use only 'mysql', 'passport', 'express-session', and 'sqlite' as a session storage.
+It`as a version without 'Todos' framework - I use only 'mysql', 'passport', 'express-session', and 'mysql' as a session storage.
 As a source I used a 'passport' example, as described below:

 This is a starter kit for building a todo app with sign in functionality using [Express](https://expressjs.com/), [Passport](https://www.passportjs.org/) and